sookinoby/mxnet-ccn-samples/README.md

 2. Generate and augment data to balance the dataset; and
 3. Implement custom neural network architecture for a multiclass classification problem.

-## prerequisites
+## Prerequisites
-Note that if you are using conda environment, remember to install pip inside conda.
+Note that if you are using a conda environment, remember to install pip inside conda.
 Type conda install pip after you activate an environment.
 This step will save you from lot of problems.

+Here's how to get set up: **NOTE FROM CT: This list of instructions needs to be fleshed out to be sentences: "First, get Anaconda here" and so on.**

 1. [Anaconda](https://www.continuum.io/downloads)
 2. OpenCV - pip install opencv-python.
 You can also build from source.
 (Note: conda install opencv3.0 does not work.)